 Olympia was painted in 1963 and depicts a modern life subject, well-defined tradition.
 He portrays a nude as an object of sexual desire.
 This nude is not placed in an allegorical setting like traditional Renaissance artists but painted throughout a modern setting with modern lighting.

-Manet clearly portrays a lady-in-waiting (an escort girl of those times) and very clearly depicts her in a sexual way.
+Manet clearly portrays a lady-in-waiting and very clearly depicts her in a sexual way.
 There are symbols of sexuality present in this artistic creation, making it highly controversial.
 The black cat, the black servant, the jewelry she wears and the eye contact with the audience – all convey the sexual content of the painting.
 This type of nude and the type of painting were shocking because it lays ahead a completely unconventional way of portraying women and sexuality.